diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 ### Social Work Volunteer

 Volunteered during school break times to supervise and ensure that younger students were behaving appropriately.
 This role involved maintaining a safe and respectful environment, helping resolve conflicts, and setting a positive example for the school community.

+Participated as a Volunteer in the National Recycling Program (NRP) organized by Emirates Environmental Group (EEG), Collected Plastics and Aluminum Cans